harshitpaunikar1/used-car-price-prediction/.github/project-buildup-history.md

 - Task summary: Did the final packaging for Used Car Price Prediction today.
 Wrote the README explaining the problem, the approach, and how to run the prediction script.
 Also added a small CLI wrapper that takes car attributes as input and returns a predicted price with confidence interval.
 Tested the wrapper with a few examples to make sure the output formatting was sensible.
 - Deliverable: README written.
 CLI wrapper for predictions added and tested.
+## 2022-11-21 - Day 5: Presentation and packaging

+- Task summary: The CLI wrapper was not handling missing optional arguments gracefully.
+Added default values for the less critical fields so it doesn't crash when they're omitted.
+- Deliverable: CLI wrapper now handles missing optional arguments with defaults.